Roboticyang/Nvim_lua_config/README.md

 I have no idea, how the plugins will impact your resources (not sure how much burdon will be applied to your system).
 Please make sure back-up your docfiles while working on your customization of your lua setup.

+## Expand this work to MacOS

+I have successfully migrated this repo to MacOS on iTerm2.
+It seems all working okay.
+One thing we need to keep in mind is that the keybindings or keymappings should be adjusted, due to the different keyboards are used between Mac and Ubuntu.

+The outdated functions must be replaced and there are many small details like dependencies, and missing packages like npm.
+Try use checkHealth to work out the whole package.